davide-castro20/FEUP-FSI/LOGBOOK5.md

 After briefly taking a look at how shellcode in assembly code looks like, we tried compiling and running the code provided.

 When running the code, we noticed that a shell prompt was given, allowing us to execute any shell commands.
 By looking at the code, we understand that by storing the shellcode in a variable and invoking it as a function call, we can get access to a shell with low privileges.
-This happens because our shellcode didn't include the line responsible for the `setuid(0)` execution that changes the Effective-UID, Real-UID and Saved-UID to 0, meaning root.
+This happens because our shellcode didn't include the line responsible for the `setuid(0)` execution that changes the Effective-UID, Real-UID, and Saved-UID to 0, meaning root.

 <figure align="center">
   <img src="/images/week5/task1_1.png" alt="my alt text"/>
   <figcaption>Figure 7. `call_shellcode.c` program execution</figcaption>
 </figure>

-Including the aformentioned `setuid(0)` shellcode we get a root shell.
+Including the aforementioned `setuid(0)` shellcode we get a root shell.

 <figure align="center">
   <img src="/images/week5/task1_2.png" alt="my alt text"/>